 7 Sleepy Small Towns In Delaware Where Things Never Seem To Change

 Delaware is full of history and charm, and we love our way of life so much that we never want to let it go.
-Take a journey to one of these timeless towns in Delaware where you’ll feel like you’ve traveled back to a time when life was simple, before modern technology ruled the word.
+Take a journey to one of these timeless towns in Delaware where you’ll feel like you’ve traveled back to a time when life was simple, before modern technology ruled the world.

 The scenic New Castle County town of Hockessin is one of the best places in the state.
 From the Wilmington and Western Railroad cars that chug along beside the roadway to the charming picnic grove at the Mt.
 Cuba Center, this town will make you feel like you're in Mayberry!
 Be sure to visit during